 "[Clothes] by any other name..."

-As Mr. Helmut Lang, Ms. Jil Sander [but see "UPDATE 2" below], and especially Mr. Joseph Abboud might tell you, the use of designers' names as trademarks is a major issue in fashion law.
+As Mr. Helmut Lang, Ms. Jil Sander [but see "UPDATE 2" below -- and now "UPDATE 3"], and especially Mr. Joseph Abboud might tell you, the use of designers' names as trademarks is a major issue in fashion law.
 As you have probably read about in the news, several members of the extended Gucci family might agree with them.
 And given that, as WWD reported yesterday, Ralph Lauren's nephew Greg "is set to launch his own high-end men’s and women’s collection this spring," it seems a particularly appropriate time to review the rules of the fashion name game.
 (In an effort to set a record for the number of disclaimers/disclosures in a single paragraph of a blog posting, LOF wishes to point out that 1) it has no knowledge of the brand name Greg Lauren intends to use, or of Ralph Lauren's (or Mr. Ralph Lauren's) position on young Greg's plans; and 2) this writer's previous law firm represented, at one time or another, a) Polo Ralph Lauren, and b) the company that bought the rights to the Joseph Abboud trademark.)

 Now, down to business.
 One might reasonably think that s/he could do business using his or her given name, even if that name happens to be "taken" by an established company.
 Not so.
 Courts are certainly more cautious about preventing the coincidentally or consanguineously named "McDonalds," "Fords," and "Duponts" of the world from using their names in commerce, but they will not hesitate to issue injunctions -- even if "narrowly tailored" -- when the famous-named individual's activities are likely to mislead the public as to the source of goods or services.